 Van Nuys, California

 Below: Spring 2008; Andy Stevens and SC Jupiter getting a quote for some welding work.

-Below: The Jupiter of Bas & Gerda de Bruijn with newly-upholstered doors courtesy Jaak Jacobs.
+Below: The Jupiter of Bas and Gerda de Bruijn with newly-upholstered doors courtesy Jaak Jacobs.

 The doors rattle less, apparently!
 Well done Jaak!
 (March 2008)

 An ex-USA Mk1a Jupiter is under intensive restoration in France.
-Vic Boddy is doing the good work. ph early 2008
+Vic Boddy is doing the good work. photo early 2008

 The above picture (courtesy Morgan man Brian Lee) shows Mike and Judith Chevers, who have located to France with their two Jupiters, driving through the village of Esse in the Charente in France recently.
 Mike and Judith entered two local rallies, in one the mayor provided a free four-course meal for all participants.

 Photographs taken in 2004 below.
 Top left, Roy Watling-Greenwood, who in 1953 built single-handedly the special bodied Jupiter known as GAP 6 - an almost exact replica of standard.
 The remaining 5 photos were taken at the recent Ardingly Festival of Transport.

 Centre left: Mrs Joyce Swayne, widow of the man who bought a Jupiter in 1953 when it was 6 months old.
 The family still have the car!
 See further below for pictures of the unsheeting of this car.

 The standard Jupiter shown immediately below is owned by John Hodgekinson, who is also responsible for the oil cooler installation top right.